We are audience supported - when you make a purchase through our site, we may earn an affiliate commission. Learn more

 • Why do we try to keep up with the Jones family?
 To ‘impress’ others, it’s not about yourself.

 • It is human nature to want to live like others and be socially accepted.
-Normal to think the grass is greener and grow your social status.
+It is normal to think the grass is greener and grow your social status.
 To think, “If they have it, I deserve it too.”

 • We want to keep up with peers and feel like we are successful in life.
 It is human nature to feel the need to have OTHERS look up to and respect us—Family, friends, colleagues, neighbors, etc.

-• It reminds me of a story when my teenage son went for his annual physical and asked the doctor what he could do to be taller.
+Personal Story: It reminds me of a story when my teenage son went for his annual physical and asked the doctor what he could do to be taller.
 She said he was average height, but he kept insisting.
 He finally told her that all of his friends are 6’3″ and 185 pounds.
-She smirked and said, “Get shorter, friends.”
+She smirked and said, “Get shorter, friends

 Keeping up with the joneses